DjangoForAll/Django-Course/Level_4/2_using_virtualenvs/Readme.md

 virtualenv .env
 ```

-This command will create a new virtual environment under the .env folder, This is usually where the environment resides , feel free to name it something other than .env
+This command will create a new virtual environment under the .env folder, This is usually where the environment resides, feel free to name it something other than .env

-At this point you can take a look at your current directory and you should see a new folder called .env ( or whatever you named it ), this is the folder where your virtual environment will reside.
+At this point, you can take a look at your current directory and you should see a new folder called .env ( or whatever you named it ), this is the folder where your virtual environment will reside.

 To activate your virtual environment run the following command: